GoogleChrome/developer.chrome.com/site/en/docs/apps/app_frameworks/index.md

 For example, in the above todo list web app, you can create a view that nicely presents the list of todo items to your users.
-Users can also enter a new todo item through some input format; however, the view doesn’t know how to update the model because that’s the controller’s job.
+Users can also enter a new todo item through some input format; however, the view doesn't know how to update the model because that's the controller's job.

 ### Controller {: #controller }